mitchweaver/Discline/README.md

 ![Image](https://0x0.st/soYP.png)

-# WARNING: CURRENTLY MAC/LINUX ONLY UNTIL I FIND A FIX!
+### WARNING: Currently Mac/Linux only until I find a fix!

 ## How to use: